argonne-lcf/inference-endpoints/README.md

 ###
 > **📝 Important Notes:**
-> Currently embeddings are only supported by the infinity framework.
+> * Currently embeddings are only supported by the infinity framework.
-> See [usage](#-usage-examples) and/or refer to [OpenAI API](https://platform.openai.com/docs/overview) docs for examples
+> * See [usage](#-usage-examples) and/or refer to [OpenAI API](https://platform.openai.com/docs/overview) docs for examples.
-> Response format is text/plain by default for all endpoints
+> * Default response format for the API is `text/plain`.
-> Globus backend does not support streaming, set `stream: False` when integrating with RAG applications
+> * Globus backend does not support streaming, set `stream: False` when integrating with RAG applications.

 ## 📚 Available Models